 Acquisition and decision stage (Bottom of the Funnel)

-Keyword research is less important at this stage of the content strategy as people at this stage arrive using a brand search or simply type the URL in the browser.
+Here you are targeting the transactional queries in Google where users have a commercial intent.
+At this stage of the content strategy people may also arrive using a brand search or simply by typing the URL in the browser.

 This stage might be better suited for your sales team, especially if you’re selling an expensive solution that may need a bit more hand-holding.

-What fits here?
-FAQ, pricing, customer stories, terms, free trial, live demo call and special offers.
+FAQ, reviews, pricing, customer stories, terms, free trial, live demo call, discounts, coupons and special offers.

 Some examples of this from Fitbit:

 Fitbit is a big name brand so they get tons of branded searches for their different products.
-And there are also searches such as “where to buy fitbit” (4,000 monthly searches).
+And there are also searches such as:

 Retention and advocacy stage